 41. Spiky Hair

 Spiky hair was a favorite in the 90s.
 Loved for its grunge aesthetic, it has been adapted to suit various hair lengths and textures in modern times.
 It is also slightly less dramatic, with boys opting to create the look on shorter hair, making it much more wearable.
-This is also much easier to achieve because the longer the hair, the more difficult it is to style and requires grooming products such as pomade or strong-hold wax.
-You can opt for defined spikes or keep them more messy and textured; the choice is yours!
+This is also much easier to achieve because the longer the hair, the more difficult it is to style, and it requires grooming products such as pomade or strong-hold wax.
+You can opt for defined spikes or keep them more messy and textured.

 42. Textured Crop with Angular Fringe

-There are many ways to wear a crop haircut, and the great thing about it is that you can adjust it to suit your hair type and personal style.
+There are many ways to wear a crop haircut, and the great thing about it is that you can adjust it to suit your preference.
 A textured crop with angular fringe is a more daring approach to this cut.
 Instead of opting for subtle blunt bangs, this fringe will get noticed.
 It will draw attention to the eyes and forehead.
 Textured hair has different layers within it, creating more volume and dimension.
-Combined with a fringe cut at an angle, you have yourself a modern hairstyle that is perfect for a boy who wants to have some fun with his hair.
+Combined with a fringe cut at an angle, you have a modern haircut that is perfect for a boy who wants to have some fun with their hair.

 43. Undercut with Brushed Back Hair

-The undercut with brushed back hair is a masculine and dapper look for a young gentleman.
+The undercut with brushed back hair is a masculine and dapper look for boys.
 The undercut contrasts the top of the hair with the sides and back; these are kept short.
 It has a youthful appearance and can be styled in multiple ways, making it a popular addition to any cut.
 It is also less maintenance than a full head of hair and, therefore, a practical option.
-Plus, it works with various hair textures and types.
-As the name would suggest, brushed-back hair requires you to brush the front of your hair backward.
-This creates volume.
+As the name would suggest, brushed-back hair requires you to brush the front of your hair backward which creates volume.

 44. Faux Hawk with Hair Design